 – stratus (fog)

-Another situation occurs, when Sun rises higher and heat up the air, which causes dissipation, patchiness and next disappearance of the fog.
-The observation of the Sun can be dangerous during this moment, because fog become patchy and a bigger amount of sunlight can go through some gaps.
+Another situation occurs when the Sun rises higher and heat up the air, which causes dissipation, patchiness and the next disappearance of the fog.
+The observation of the Sun can be dangerous during this moment because fog becomes patchy and a bigger amount of sunlight can go through some gaps.
 An observer must find the most appropriate moment for taking the decent image of Sun.